mongodb/docs/source/includes/api/list-tables/peering-azure-get-create-update-connection-request-params.rst

    * - ``azureDirectoryId``
      - string
-     - Unique identifier for an Azure AD directory.
+     - Unique identifier for an |azure-ad| directory.

    * - ``resourceGroupName``
      - string